-The competition also involves a targeted workshop programme; using spoken word to engage with young people in challenging circumstances.
+The competition also involves a targeted workshop programme using spoken word to engage with young people in challenging circumstances.

-For more information, visit the SLAMbassadors blog.
+For more information, visit SLAMbassadors.

 The SLAMbassadors programme delivers workshops to young people in secondary schools, youth groups, prisons and young traveller centres – anywhere with young people who have a story to tell.